 The deadline to submit the embargo form is the same as for the GS-13.
 The Candidate may not request an embargo once the thesis or dissertation has been sent to ProQuest for processing.

 Submission of Non-Print Materials

-Candidates will submit supplemental CDs and DVDs, such as music compositions or videos, to the Thesis/Dissertation Reviewer by the same deadline to submit the GS-13 form.
+Candidates will send supplemental CDs and DVDs, such as music compositions or videos, by mail to the Graduate Resource Center.
+The package must be postmarked by the deadline to submit the GS-13 form.
 CDs and DVDs must be stored in a traditional jewel or DVD case (not the slim cases) and must include both a liner note and a label on the disc with the following informaton:

 - Title of project

 At the bottom of the report’s table of contents, the following phrase should be typed: